PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/troubleshooting.md

 - For more information visit [containers.dev](https://containers.dev/)

-Regular Docker has core features are contrary to using it as a developer environment.
+Regular Docker's core features are contrary to using it as a developer environment.

 1. Each container has an isolated filesystem, so the container can't normally see code on the host system, and the host system can't see tools that are only installed in the container.
-1. A container is based on an immutable image: you can't normally change the code a container is running without rebuilding the image and recreating the container.
+2. A container is based on an immutable image: you can't normally change the code a container is running without rebuilding the image and recreating the container.
 This is a familiar workflow for developers using compiled languages (C++, Java, Go, Rust), where even without Docker you still need to recompile and restart the application after every change.

 Visit [this link](https://stackoverflow.com/questions/75652065/whats-the-difference-between-docker-compose-and-dev-containers) for further information on the differences between Containers and Dev Containers.